genomewalker/aMGSIM/README.md

 ```
 We have two different approaches to generate the synthetic communities:

-1. We can use empirical results from [WOLTKA](https://www.biorxiv.org/content/10.1101/2021.04.04.438427v1) and [metaDMG](#) as shown [here](#) with the subcommand `filterBAM2sim`.
+1. We can use empirical results from [filterBAM]() and [metaDMG](#) as shown [here](#) with the subcommand `filterBAM2sim`.
 2. We can use the subcommand `communities` from [MGSIM](https://github.com/nick-youngblut/MGSIM/)

 > We recommend to use the filterBAM2sim subcommand

-To use the taxonomic profiling of WOLTKA and metaDMG, you will need the following files:
+To use the empirical data from filterBAM and metaDMG, you will need the following files:

 - A file containing the paths to the genomes used for mapping the reads.
 A TSV file with the `name` and `location of the genomes` fasta files like the file [genome-paths-list.tsv](examples/data/genome-paths-list.tsv)
-- A file containing the mapping stats after filtering the BAM files with [bam-filter](https://github.com/genomewalker/bam-filter) before inferring the OGUs with WOLTKA
+- A file containing the mapping stats after filtering the BAM files with [bam-filter](https://github.com/genomewalker/bam-filter).
-- The WOLTKA abundances file containing the abundances of each OGU/genus/phylum.
 - The metaDMG CSV ouput for the sample and the misincorporation file.
-- The taxonomy dump files (names and nodes) used for WOLTKA and metaDMG.
+- The taxonomy dump files (names and nodes) used for filterBAM and metaDMG.

 Then you can use the command as follows: